Startup guide · Colorado

 Overtime is where Colorado is genuinely unusual.
 Under the CDLE COMPS Order, you owe time-and-a-half on the highest-paying of three triggers: over 40 hours in a week, over 12 hours in a day, or over 12 consecutive hours worked.
 A single long resort-town turnover day can trigger daily OT all on its own, even when the weekly total is under 40 hours.
 Crews also get a 30-minute uninterrupted meal break for shifts of 5+ hours and a paid 10-minute rest break per 4 hours worked.

 Worker classification uses a two-prong modified ABC test for unemployment-insurance purposes (control + independent trade).
 C.R.S. § 8-70-115 lays out nine factors that, taken together, support an independent-contractor determination, and a signed written contract addressing those factors creates a rebuttable presumption.
 Treating regular crew members as 1099 contractors still fails prong 1 (control) — when in doubt, W-2.
-Gusto handles Colorado new-hire reporting, FAMLI withholding, the Denver and Aurora OPT, and the COMPS daily-overtime calculation out of the box; the hiring guide covers when to convert your first 1099 worker to W-2.
+Gusto is the payroll pick to evaluate once you have Colorado new-hire reporting, FAMLI withholding, local OPT, and COMPS overtime to track; the hiring guide covers when to convert your first 1099 worker to W-2.

 8. Get your first clients